In this guide

 1) Check your contract

-You can switch providers at any time, but if you cancel mid-contract there will almost always be a cancellation fee to pay.
-This is usually based on the amount of time remaining on the contract so it can be expensive.
+You can switch providers at any time, but cancelling mid-contract will usually mean paying a fee.
+This is based on the amount of time remaining on the contract so it can be expensive.

 It is possible to cancel a contract for free if: